k21971/EvilHack/doc/evilhack-changelog.md

 - Wand of death/finger of death spell is not completely negated by magic
 - Monsters with magic resistance are affected the same way as the player when hit by a wand of death/finger of death spell
-- Livelog ID'ed sokoban prize and not 'sokoban prize <object>
+- Livelog ID'ed sokoban prize and not 'sokoban prize object'
 - More scenarios where fire damage can destroy objects
 - Less chance of waking monsters in combat if stealthy
 - New conducts